Tennis Zverev Alexander results. Alexander Zverev compares himself with his father, one of the best tennis players in the USSR

 Fast progress

 In 2016, there were victories over players from the top twenty.
-At the Australian Open, he was clearly unlucky enough to fall right on Andy Murray, who predictably won.
-In Montpellier, he went to the semi-finals, and during the tournament he beat Marin Cilic, the eighteenth racket.
-Further in Holland, Zverev won a match against Gilles Simon, the fifteenth racket of the world.
-In March, he made his debut with the national team, but lost both matches.
-In Indian Wells, only Rafael Nadal could stop Zverev in the fourth round.
-Then the results went even stronger.
-In Munich, Zverev reached the semi-finals, and in Nice to the final, but both times lost to Dominic Thiem.
+At the Australian Open, he was clearly unlucky to immediately face Andy Murray, who predictably won.
+In Montpellier he reached the semi-finals, and during the tournament he beat Marin Cilic, the eighteenth racket.
+Further in Holland, Zverev won the match against Gilles Simon, the fifteenth racket in the world.
+In March, he made his international debut, but lost both matches.
+In Indian Wells, only Rafael Nadal was able to stop Zverev in the fourth round.
+Further results went even stronger.
+In Munich, Zverev reached the semi-finals and in Nice the final, but lost to Dominic Thiem both times.
 Alexander's rating was already in the first fifty.
-In Hull, already on the grass court, for the first time in his career, Alexander beat his idol Roger Federer in the semifinals, but there was simply no strength left for the final.
+In Hull, on a grass court, Alexander beat his idol Roger Federer in the semi-finals for the first time in his career, but he simply didn’t have the strength left for the final.
 There was also a semi-final in Washington.
-But this could not go on forever, and at the end of the year Zverev won his first ATP trophy.
-It happened in St. Petersburg, where in the final Zverev unexpectedly beat the tournament favorite Stan Wawrinka.
+But this could not continue forever, and at the end of the year Zverev won his first ATP trophy.
+This happened in St. Petersburg, where in the final Zverev unexpectedly beat tournament favorite Stan Wawrinka.
 Alexander finished the year 24th in the ranking.

 Becoming a top tennis player